-Actually, no. Sermons are still crucial for the empowerment and equipping of the people of God for mission.
+Actually, no. Sermons are still crucial for empowering and equipping the people of God for mission.
 But not all sermons are created equal.
-It depends a lot on what’s in your sermons, and what you mean when you say “preaching.”
+It depends a lot on what you’re doing when you’re preaching, and what you put in your sermons.

-I’ll contend that (to adapt a Eugene Peterson quote) preaching is more important for discipleship than anyone imagines, but in a way that no one guesses.
+To adapt a Eugene Peterson quote, I contend that preaching is more important for discipleship than anyone imagines, but in a way that no one guesses.

 In other words, the problem might not be that you’re preaching, but how you’re preaching.
-It might be that you don’t need to stop preaching per se, but instead transform your preaching so that it supports and undergirds your disciple-making efforts.
+Perhaps you don’t need to stop preaching per se, but instead transform your preaching so that it supports and undergirds your disciple-making efforts.

-Because the way you preach can support discipleship and mission, but it can also hinder them!
+Because the way you preach can support discipleship and mission, but it can also hinder discipleship and mission!